 - have a prepared selection which is readily available in a band accompaniment form (see below)

-- be available and be willing to commit, if selected as a finalist, to the competition recital at 7 pm, Sunday, March 5, 2017.
+- be available and be willing to commit, if selected as a finalist, to the competition recital on a date to be announced.

 Previous winners are ineligible for the current competition.